 Andy will be leading a photography workshop to capture the stunning beauty of the lowest place on the continent and the unusual landscape of Joshua Tree NP.
 Join us as we photograph the best of each National Park.

-The workshop starts on Monday, February 17th, 2020 at 6:00 P.M. with an introduction and orientation.
-We start shooting on the morning of Tuesday, February 18th, 2020.
-The Death Valley portion of the workshop ends after shooting on Thursday evening, February 20th, 2020.
-Friday morning is a relocation period and no formal shooting is scheduled.
+The workshop starts on Sunday, February 4th, 2024 at 6:15 P.M. with an introduction and orientation.
+We start shooting on the morning of Monday, February 5th, 2024.
+The Death Valley portion of the workshop ends after shooting on Wednesday evening, February 7th, 2024.
+Thursday morning is a relocation period and no formal shooting is scheduled.
 This is a great opportunity for participants to re shoot a Death Valley scene that may have suffered due to weather or other issues.
-We regroup in the lobby of the Fairfield Inn in Twentynine Palms, CA at 2:30 P.M. on Friday, February 21st, 2020.
-Drive time to relocate is just over 5 hours.
-Workshop ends after photographing sunrise on Sunday morning, February 23rd.
+We regroup in the lobby of the Fairfield Inn in Twentynine Palms, CA at 2:30 P.M. on Thursday, February 8th, 2024.
+Drive time to relocate is about 5 hours.
+Workshop ends after photographing sunrise on Saturday morning, February 10th.